NikkiCerniuk/FitCheck--web/README.md

 - [ ] "Favorite" outfits and garments in other users' closets

 ## Current Status
+**Phase 1 MVP** -  backend MVP complete, working on
+  - frontend MVP for Wardrobe
-**Phase 1 MVP** -  Initial frontend setup complete.
-Currently troubleshooting bugs and hooking the front end to the backend.
+  - connecting the Wardrobe front end to the backend

 ## Contributing
-This is currently a personal project.
+This is currently a personal project so I can gain full-stack familiarity.
 If you're interested in contributing, please reach out! :)

 ## Future Considerations
 - Mobile app development